Yunqi2001/TJU-PCB-2023/README.md

 # PCB Project 2023

-Hii, here is Yunqi, I'm a designer :)
+Hii, here is Yunqi 🤠, I'm a designer :)
 This is my PCB (printed circuit board) project at the D&I, Tongji University.

 Here I will show you how I learn the basics of electronic circuits design, fabrication and programming, and create my own smart device to strengthen the bonds between humans and nature.